On Air Now

 Quite often it's the music that makes the film - and in the case of these 15 soundtracks, they were bang on.
 Sit back and flick through what we rate as the top 15 movie soundtracks of all time.

-Boyz 2 Men, BLACKstreet, Jay Z , OutKast, Cee-Lo, Missy Elliott, P Diddy (or Puff Daddy, as he was known back then) – we're kicking off our countdown with 1997 film 'Soul Food's' soundtrack and album we aren't bored of nearly two decades later.
+Boyz 2 Men, BLACKstreet, Jay Z , OutKast, Cee-Lo, Missy Elliott, P Diddy (or Puff Daddy, as he was known back then) – included in our countdown is 1997 film 'Soul Food's' soundtrack and it's an album we aren't bored of nearly two decades later.

 The newest of all the soundtracks that have made it onto our list, you wouldn't have thought a western would feature tracks from Rick Ross, Jamie Foxx, Anthony Hamilton and John Legend.
 But this is Tarantino we're talking about, and of course, he makes it work.
 Intersting fact: Frank Ocean wrote a track specifically for the film, but Tarantino decided not to use it, claiming he couldn't find a scene to use it in.

 "Here come the men in black…" if you're still singing it 14 years after it was released, you know it's a soundtrack that needs to make the list.
 Not only did Will Smith's own vocals feature in the hit film, but Nas, A Tribe Called Quest, Alicia Keys and Destiny's Child all got involved.